 Rio De Janeiro Transport

-Driving in Rio is not recommended for overseas visitors due to the chaotic nature of the traffic.
-But driving is usually not necessary as the public transport system in Rio is cheap and efficient, and most places can be reached by metro or bus.
-By far the quickest and easiest way to get around is by the efficient metro, but with only two lines, there are limits to its coverage.
-Walking around is generally safe as long as there are crowds of people, although walking in the centre of the city is not recommended after the shops close and their security guards go home.
+Driving in Rio is not recommended for overseas visitors due to the chaotic nature of the city's traffic.
+But driving is usually not necessary anyway, as the public transport system in Rio is cheap and efficient, and most places can be reached by metro or bus.
+By far the quickest and easiest way to get around is by the efficient metro; it does have its limits though, as it only runs two lines.
+Walking around is generally safe as long as there are crowds of people, although walking in the centre of the city is not recommended after the shops close and security guards go home.

 Most public transport stops around midnight, with some buses operating 24 hours a day but, for safety's sake, we'd rather recommend hiring a taxi late at night.
-Radio taxis can be ordered and are said to be safer and more reliable, usually with air-conditioning, but they are more expensive than regular taxis.
-Drivers may add a surcharge for extra luggage.
+Radio taxis can be ordered and are said to be safer and more reliable, usually with air-conditioning, but they are more expensive than regular taxis and drivers may add a surcharge for extra luggage.
 Most taxi drivers speak only Portuguese, so visitors should have their destination written down.
 Ride-sharing apps such as Uber and Lyft are available, and circumvent language barriers, routes and fare uncertainties.

 Become our Rio De Janeiro Travel Expert